Why Dragons? I've collected dragons for many years. Specialising in certain lines and anything that really took my eye.

 Dragon Attack.
 (Centre Image) We'd recently been to the Harry Potter Experience and had some great images of the model of Hogwarts which I couldn't wait to use, but I did reconstruct it a little.
 This seemed like the perfect match.
 Dragons and Castles always make a good story and stretches the imagination.

 Dragon Guard, came last.
 Sand Dunes and sky, ten minutes down the road, Castle as above, Roman guard from a re-enactment.
-I played with ideas and thoughts and dragons guarding someone.
+I played with ideas and thoughts and dragons guarding someone, maybe a fairy tale.
 I think when you're doing this type of work you really need to concentrate on the detail to make them work.